ToolJet/ToolJet/docs/docs/deployment/ec2.md

 You should setup a PostgreSQL database manually to be used by the ToolJet server.
 :::

-Follow the steps below to deploy ToolJet on AWS EC2 machines
+Follow the steps below to deploy ToolJet on AWS EC2 instances.

-1. Setup a PostgreSQL database.(Please make sure that the EC2 machine which runs the ToolJet application is able to connect to the database.)
+1. Setup a PostgreSQL database.(Please make sure that the EC2 instance which runs the ToolJet application is able to connect to the database.)

 2. Login to your AWS management console and go to the EC2 management page.